Mobile Learning Lab

 It all started with a question.
 How can we improve learning outcomes for children living in remote villages with few trained teachers and textbooks, limited electricity and no Internet connectivity?

-Five years later, after many hours of research, consultations with experts, and pro bono help from a large contingent of tech experts around the world, we have put together our first Mobile Learning Lab to enable children to explore subjects of their own choosing, after school, through offline, interactive educational games, videos and tutorials.
+Five years later, after many hours of research, consultations with experts, and pro bono help from a large contingent of tech experts around the world, we have put together our first Mobile Learning Lab (MLL) to enable children to explore subjects of their own choosing, after school, through offline, interactive educational games, videos and tutorials.

 From the beginning, we intuitively felt that harnessing educational technology was the most effective way to improve learning outcomes for vulnerable children – and our research backed this up.
 Training enough teachers to meet demand, even at the primary level, could never happen quickly enough.